 The oldies all know the menu by-heart.
 So what’s in a bath??
 Read on…

-- Tuesday: green- bath (Methi bath)
+- Tuesday: Green- bath (Methi bath)

-- Wednesday: red- bath (Vaangi bath)
+- Wednesday: Red- bath (Vaangi bath)

 - Thursday: Deadly-oil bath (Darshini Pulav)

-- Friday: mixed colour- bath (Chow-Chow bath)
+- Friday: Mixed colour- bath (Chow-Chow bath)

-- Saturday: brown- bath (bisi-bele bath)
+- Saturday: Brown- bath (bisi-bele bath)

-- Sunday: yellow- bath (rice bath)
+- Sunday: Yellow- bath (rice bath)

-Friday’s are special because not one but two baths are given on a single platter.
-Chow-Chow-bath: as the name suggests it is a combo of Rava bath and Kesari bath…!!
+Friday’s are special because not one, but two baths are given on a single platter.
+Chow-Chow-bath: as the name suggests, it is a combo of Rava bath and Kesari bath…!!

-I agree that we are South Indians who usually are associated with these baths, but nowhere in the peninsular India, would you find a Southie eat so much rice a day..
-We have other better forms: dosa, poori, chapathi, akki-rotti, ragi-rotti, jola rotti, puttu, appam etc etc… Why the hell on earth are we forced to have this bath every morning..!!
+I agree that we are South Indians who are mainly rice eaters and fond of our daily showers.
+But nowhere in the peninsular India, would you find a Southie eat so much rice a day..
+We have other better forms: dosa, poori, chapathi, akki-rotti, ragi-rotti, jola rotti, puttu, appam etc. etc… Why the hell on earth are we forced to have this bath every morning..!!